José Alberto Quiñónez: Fight at XFC

-Return to Mexico (LUX and BSC)
+Budo Sento Championship

 In 2022, Quiñónez would compete again in his homeland, this time under contract with the Budo Sento Championship promotion.
-He was scheduled to face Javier Guzmán on December 9 of that year at BSC 12.
-He won the fight via TKO in the first round.
+He was scheduled to face Javier Guzmán on December 9 of that year at BSC Vo.
+12. He won the fight via TKO in the first round.

-Quiñónez then faced Víctor Madrigal for the BSC Bantamweight Championship on April 21, 2023, at BSC 14.
+Quiñónez then faced Víctor Madrigal for the BSC Bantamweight Championship on April 21, 2023, at BSC Vol. 14.
 However, he failed in his bid to capture the title, losing via TKO in the first round.

+LUX Fight League

 In 2023, Quiñónez would make his way to LUX Fight League, where he faced Jonas Ortega on November 24 at LUX 037.
 He won the fight via unanimous decision.

-Quiñónez faced Édgar Delgado for the LUX Featherweight Championship on June 28, 2024 at LUX 043.
+Quiñónez faced Édgar Delgado for the LUX Featherweight Championship on June 28, 2024, at LUX 043.
 He lost the fight via submission in the first round after failing to break a heel hook.

+Return to Budo SC

+Quiñónez returned to Budo Sento when he was scheduled to face Erik Pérez on November 28, 2025, at BSC Vol. 32 in a match for the symbolic "Legends" belt.
+However, he lost by unanimous decision.

 Personal life

 Quiñónez grew up in a "tough" neighborhood, as he has declared.
 Although, he never liked violence, and he always stayed out of trouble.
 He practiced football and soccer during all his childhood, until he was a teenager, where he started training boxing.
 His moniker " El Teco" coined after now defunct Estudiantes Tecos football team in Mexico.

 Quiñónez is currently in a relationship with Chilean MMA fighter Jazmín Navarrete.

 Quiñónez distinctive mustache was the idea came from his friend and UFC fighter Yair Rodriguez, where now he has shaved it to signify a restart of his MMA career.

 Quiñónez looks up to Dominick Cruz, who he trains with at Alliance MMA gym in California, where he stated he wanted to achieve the level of fighting skills and to adopt the philosophy that of Cruz's.
 His hobbies are reading, and hiking in nature: Exploring lakes, mountains, forests.